About the Center

 Did you know...

 The University of Rochester is a national leader in Workshop education.
-Over 150 leaders are trained to provide workshops for 2000 undergraduates in 20 courses each year.
+Over 300 leaders are trained to provide workshops in more than 25 courses each year in support of 4000 workshop-seats.